AdobeDocs/campaign-standard.en/help/channels/using/creating-and-sending-a-push-notification.md

    Note that a single push notification can also be created from a [campaign](../../start/using/marketing-activities.md#creating-a-marketing-activity) or from the Adobe Campaign [home page](../../start/using/interface-description.md#home-page).

    You can also use a mobile app delivery activity in a workflow.
-This activity is presented in the [Mobile app delivery](../../automating/using/mobile-app-delivery.md) section.
+This activity is presented in the [Mobile app delivery](../../automating/using/push-notification-delivery.md) section.

-1. Select **Mobile app notification**.
+1. Select **Push notification**.
 1. Select a template.

    ![](assets/push_notif_type.png)